touchlab/CrashKiOS/README.md

 ```

 In our sample, we put this in a file called `CrashIntegration.kt`.
 If it's in a different file, you'll
 need to know that for the Swift config.
+[See CrashIntegration.kt](sample/src/iosMain/kotlin/sample/CrashIntegration.kt)

 This will be called from your iOS code to set the default crash handler.
 There are other options,
 but this is generally what you want to do.
 The name `crashInit` is unimportant, but creating this